yasirbhutta/yasirbhutta.github.io/matlab/docs/flow-control.md

 ### For loop

-#### What is the default increment value for a MATLAB for loop?
+> What is the default increment value for a MATLAB for loop?

-A. 1
+1. [x] 1
-B. 2
+2. [ ] 2
-C. 10
+3. [ ] 10
-D. None of the above
+4. [ ] None of the above

-#### Which of the following is the correct syntax for a for loop in MATLAB?
+> Which of the following is the correct syntax for a for loop in MATLAB?

-A. for i = 1:10 % code block end
+1. [ ] for i = 1:10 % code block endfor
-B. for i = 1:10 % code block endfor
+2. [ ] for i = 1:10 do
-C. for i = 1:10 do
+3. [x] for i = 1:10 % code block end
-D. for i = 1:10
+4. [ ] for i = 1:10

-#### What is the purpose of the increment expression in a for loop?
+> What is the purpose of the increment expression in a for loop?

-A. To set the initial value of the loop counter
+1. [ ] To set the initial value of the loop counter
-B. To specify the number of times the loop will iterate
+2. [ ] To specify the number of times the loop will iterate
-C. To determine the step size between iterations
+3. [x] To determine the step size between iterations
-D. All of the above
+4. [ ] All of the above

-#### In MATLAB, what is the primary purpose of a for loop?
+> In MATLAB, what is the primary purpose of a for loop?

-a.
-To create a sequence of numbers
+1. [ ] To create a sequence of numbers
-b.
-To execute a block of code repeatedly a specified number of times
+2. [x] To execute a block of code repeatedly a specified number of times
-c.
-To check if a condition is true
+3. [ ] To check if a condition is true
-d.
-To perform mathematical calculations
+4. [ ] To perform mathematical calculations

 #### What is the structure of a for loop in MATLAB?

-a. for i = 1:10
+1. [x] for i = 1:10
-b. repeat 10 times
+2. [ ] repeat 10 times
-c. while i < 10
+3. [ ] while i < 10
-d. if i = 1 to 10
+4. [ ] if i = 1 to 10

 #### How is the loop variable updated in a for loop?

-a.
-Automatically by MATLAB
+1. [ ] Automatically by MATLAB
-b.
-It is not updated
+2. [ ] It is not updated
-c.
-Manually within the loop
+3. [ ] Manually within the loop
-d.
-The loop variable cannot be changed
+4. [x] The loop variable cannot be changed

 #### What is the output of the following for loop?